LouisFerro/LCA-LOLChampionsAnalysis/Analysis.md

 The Y-Axis displays the amount of HP gained per level which ranges from 0 to around 130.
 The X-Axis displays the amount of HP which ranges from 0 to around 600.

 It can be seen that most of the observations are clustered around the upper right area of the plot.
 The regression line indicates a positive correlation between the amount of HP and the amount of HP gained per level.
 The regression line is slightly inclined, indicating a positive correlation between the two variables.

-Analyzing Pearson's Correlation Coefficient (r=0.224...), it is safe to say that there is no meaningful correlation between the two variables.

 ### 4.4.
 Cumulative Distribution Function